gudimetlarohini/Accenture-Project/README.md

   - Add up the total scores for each category by using “Sum If” formula.

 ### Task 3: Data Visualization and Storytelling
+- We create Graph and Pie chart
+- Prepare good presentation